 Exercising in water

+For shallow-water workouts, the water level should be between your waist and chest.
 During deep-water workouts, most of your body is underwater.
 For safety and comfort, wear a foam belt or life jacket.

 Strength training may help you

 - build and maintain strong muscles as you get older

 - continue to perform activities of daily living, such as carrying groceries or moving furniture

 - keep your bones strong, which may help prevent osteoporosis and fractures

 If you are just starting out, using a weightlifting machine may be safer than dumbbells.
 As you get fit, you may want to add free-weight exercises with dumbbells.

 You do not need a weight bench or large dumbbells to do strength training at home.
 You can use a pair of hand weights to do bicep curls.
 You can also use your own body weight: for example, get up and down from a chair.

 Proper form is very important when lifting weights.
 You may hurt yourself if you don’t lift weights properly.
 You may want to schedule a session with a certified fitness professional to learn which exercises to do and how to do them safely.
 Check with your health insurer about whether your health plan covers these services.